Closure Notice: The Double Churches 24-Hour Library is currently out of service. We apologize for the inconvenience.

 Mr. Levi is currently at work on a sequel, Ellen of Golden.

-This presentation is a part of the NEA Big Read Columbus celebration of Where We Live.
-It is a program of the National Endowment for the Arts in partnership with Arts Midwest.
-Where We Live is presented by the Chattahoochee Valley Libraries and the Carson McCullers Center for Writers and Musicians at Columbus State University.
-Additional financial support is provided by the Muscogee County Library Foundation.
+This presentation was part of the NEA Big Read Columbus celebration of Where We Live.
+The NEA Big Read a program of the National Endowment for the Arts in partnership with Arts Midwest.
+Where We Live was presented by the Chattahoochee Valley Libraries and the Carson McCullers Center for Writers and Musicians at Columbus State University.
+Additional financial support was provided by the Muscogee County Library Foundation.